 Note: As part of Western Governors University, the online teaching degree programs at WGU Texas are NCATE accredited.

 In WGU Texas’ online math education degree program, you’ll learn the essential skills and knowledge needed to become a highly qualified middle school or high school math teacher.
-This program includes 12 domains of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.
+This program includes the following areas of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.

 Choice of one of the following: